i1hate1paid1shit/cheetojsons/README.md

 # cheetojsons

-public jsons apfelsaft edited cuz he's a retard so here they are + cheeto jar
+public jsons apfelsaft edited cuz he's a retard so here they are + cheeto jar.

+capes are not gonna be updating.

+jar is not ratted check [here.](www.isthisarat.com)